roman-milk/roman-milk.github.io/bimbo-fying-superchick.md

  Instantly the blonde superhero was angry.
 "Let me go, the others must be looking for me by now."

  "Oh trust me, you are the talk of the town," The Producer chuckled.
-Report_Story #2